AkashM398/100-Days-of-Code/README.md

 ### If you've decided to join:

-0. Check out the Official Site for the #100DaysOfCode movement.
+0. Check out the [the Official Site](http://100daysofcode.com/) for the #100DaysOfCode movement.
 Connect with others on the platform of your choice from this list: www.100DaysOfCode.com/connect Also, here is a invite link to the 100DaysOfCode Slack channel

 1. Read [Join the #100DaysOfCode.](https://www.freecodecamp.org/news/join-the-100daysofcode-556ddb4579e4/)